quikmn/ahcli/README.md

 ## What is AHCLI?

-AHCLI is a **lightweight, self-hosted voice chat application** that brings back the simplicity of classic VOIP tools like Ventrilo, but with modern architecture and zero bullshit.
+AHCLI is a **lightweight, self-hosted voice chat application** with a modern web interface that brings back the simplicity of classic VOIP tools like Ventrilo, but with contemporary architecture and zero bullshit.

 **Core Features:**
-- **Crystal clear 48kHz audio** with <50ms latency
+- **Crystal clear 48kHz audio** with <50ms latency and premium processing
-- **Push-to-talk system** with customizable bindings
+- **Push-to-talk system** with customizable key bindings
-- **Multi-channel support** with real-time user management
+- **Multi-channel support** with real-time user management and persistent chat
+- **Modern web interface** with Kentucky cyberpunk terminal aesthetics
 - **Self-hosted** - your server, your rules, your data
 - **Zero tracking** - we don't know you exist and we like it that way
-- **Terminal-style UI** with Kentucky cyberpunk aesthetics
+- **Embedded browser UI** - launches automatically in Chrome app mode

 ## 🎯 Mission Statement